pql81/FraudCheckDemo/README.md

 #### Enable MTLS

 In order to enable mutual TLS it is possible to select mtls profile.
-Client cert and key is available in resources/keystore/client folder in the project
+Client cert and key is available in resources/keystore/client folder in the project.

+Please notice that certificates and keys are included in this repo **for test purpose and they shouldn't be used in a production environment**.

 ```shell
 $ mvn spring-boot:run -Dspring-boot.run.profiles=mtls